Resources for Seniors

 A. Areas without public transit may have volunteer or for-profit driver programs.
 Many communities also have programs to access essential services (prescriptions, doctors’ visits, groceries, etc.).
 To find out what services your community has, you can:

-- view the Seniors Transportation Access and Resources (STAR) site
+- view the Seniors Transportation Access and Resources (STAR) website

 - find your community on the Better at Home map